NixOS/nix.dev/source/tutorials/module-system/module-system.md

    };
 ```

-This will will only add a `zoom` parameter to the script invocation if the value of `config.map.zoom` is not `null`.
+This will only add a `zoom` parameter to the script invocation if the value of `config.map.zoom` is not `null`.

 ## Default values